Fraol123/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 15. s move

    - 15-lets_move: Bash script that moves all files beginning with an uppercase letter to the directory /tmp/u.
-- 16. Clean Emacs
+- (16).
+Clean Emacs

-    - 16-clean_emacs: Bash script that deletes all files in the current working directory that end with the character ~.
+    - (16)-clean_emacs: Bash script that deletes all files in the current working directory that end with the character ~.
-- 17. Tree
+- .(17) Tree

-- 17-tree: Bash script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
+- -(17)tree: Bash script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
-     - 18. Life is a series of commas, not periods
+     - (17).
+Life is a series of commas, not periods

--  18-commas: Bash script that lists all files and directories of the current directory, including hidden ones, as follows:
+-  (18).commas: Bash script that lists all files and directories of the current directory, including hidden ones, as follows:
 Separated by commas (,).
 Directory names end with a slash (/).
 Alpha-ordered, except for the directories . and .. which are listed at the beginning.
 Only digits and letters are used to sort - digits come first.
-- 19. File type: HolbertonLetWhat